TheNeatCompany/cfn-bridge/README.md

 Parameters:

 * `Name` - the name of the cloud formation you want to get the outputs from - *required*;

+### Custom::Custom::ElastiCacheReplicationGroup

+Creates an `ElastiCache` replication group from an already available cache cluster (that will be configured as the primary).

+Parameters:

+* `ClusterId` - the name of the primary ElastiCache cluster for this replication group;
+* `ReplicationGroupId` - the name of this replication group - this field follows the same `ElastiCache` naming requirements, 20 alphanumeric characters or `-`;
+* `Description` - the group description;

+Produced `Fn::GetAtt` values:

+* `ReplicationGroupId` - the replication group id;

+### Custom::ElastiCacheReplicaCluster

+Creates an `ElastiCache` replica cluster for an already existing replication group.

+Parameters:

+* `ReplicationGroupId` - the id of the replication group where this replica cluster will register itself;
+* `ReplicaClusterId` - the id for this replication group;

+Produced `Fn::GetAtt` values:

+* `ReplicaClusterId` - the id of this replica cluster;
+* `NodeURLs` - list of `host:port` values (separated by `,`) for the nodes in the cluster if it is a redis cluster or the configuration URL for a memcached cluster;

+### Custom::ElastiCacheNodeURLs

+Produces pairs of `host:port` separated by `,` for all nodes in the cluster if it's a Redis cluster or the configuration `host:port` if it is a Memcached cluster.

+Parameters:

+* `ClusterId` - the name of the primary ElastiCache cluster for this replication group;

+Produced `Fn::GetAtt` values:

+* `NodeURLs` - list of `host:port` values (separated by `,`) for the nodes in the cluster if it is a Redis cluster or the configuration `host:port` for a Memcached cluster;

 ## Contributing